kubernetes/website/content/en/docs/concepts/security/security-checklist.md

 Secure container registries are a type of cloud-based service that provides a secure and centralized location for storing and managing container images.
-Container are pre-packaged software components that can be used to quickly and easily deploy applications in a containerized environment.
+Container images are ready-to-run packages of software that can be used to quickly and easily deploy applications.
+Each replica of a container based on some image runs the exact same software as other containers using the same image.

 Some of the key benefits of using a secure container registry include: